orsonteodoro/oiledmachine-overlay/README.md

 *dev-embedded/diligent-plugin-xilinx - Ebuilds that help install it on Gentoo systems.
 It requires dev-embedded/xilinx-ise-webpack and dev-embedded/diligent-adept2-runtime.
 The ebuilds will automatically check for dependencies.

+*dev-embedded/avr-studio - Ebuild that helps install avr-studio using wine.
+You need to run /usr/share/avr-studio/install.sh because it uses winetricks.
+The sources of winetricks I don't really trust so you can only use the script on a limited user.
+Only the 4.19 is offered since it can only do unattended install.
+To get the pretty icon use the ico use flag.
+I didn't really test it fully but the gcc plugin needs to be configured to use the gcc.
+I am considering creating a new overlay just for wine apps recipies.

 TODO (NOT COMMITED):

 *media-video/libmtp - MTP/IP partial support.
 Currently patches are stored in seperate my /etc/portage/patches.
 No one has reverse engineered the save WIFI profile BLOB generation [possibly related to CryptUnprotectData() and WLANProfile XML format] to device given a plaintext WIFI password even in WINE.
 It uses GSSDP to broadcast presence.
 Transferring files over WIFI in Linux/libmtp does work but you need to have my patch and need the GUID of the PC/Transfer App.
 It is currently on indefinite hold.